 The move marks a major milestone for Ackman, the activist investor who has established himself as one of Wall Street’s most-watched investors.
 He is known for pushing for changes in companies such as Chipotle Mexican Grill and railroad Canadian Pacific.

-Ackman previously attempted to take the new fund, Pershing Square USA, public in 2024, but scrapped the launch days before it was slated to begin trading.
+Ackman previously tried taking the new fund, Pershing Square USA, public in 2024, but scrapped the launch days before the debut.

 Investors in the new fund will receive 20 shares in Pershing Square for every 100 shares purchased in the new fund as a sweetener.

-Pershing Square USA currently expects to raise between $5 billion and $10 billion in the combined transaction.
-It is selling shares at $50 apiece.
+Pershing Square USA expects to raise between $5 billion and $10 billion in the IPO and a private placement.
+The fund is selling shares at $50 apiece.

 “While this advice makes sense for operating companies, the opposite is true for IPOs of investment vehicles like PSUS as the greater the stock market disruption, so the better for PSUS’s acquisition program.”